The IRS Foreign Earned Income Exclusion for US Expats in 2022 – A Complete Guide

 The Foreign Earned Income Exclusion is certainly not a golden ticket that prevents expats from having to file US taxes.

-Secondly, the threshold of around $100,000 dollars is a limiting factor for expats who earn over this amount, though other options may be available for them to avoid double taxation (such as the Foreign Housing Exclusion, and the Foreign Tax Credit, details about which are below).
+Secondly, the threshold of $108,700 (for tax year 2021) is a limiting factor for expats who earn over this amount, though other options may be available for them to avoid double taxation (such as the Foreign Housing Exclusion, and the Foreign Tax Credit, details about which are below).

 Thirdly, successfully claiming the Foreign Earned Income Exclusion doesn’t prevent self-employed expats from having to pay Social security and Medicare taxes, which can amount to 15.4% of an expat’s income (although there may be ways to avoid this, too, depending on each expat’s circumstances).